Nominations for 2023 AEESP Awards will open on November 1, 2022.

 Although open to nomination at any rank, the award is intended primarily to recognize a demonstrated commitment to teaching early in a person's career.
 Therefore, preference is usually given to nominees who are at the assistant or associate level and have demonstrated excellence in teaching undergraduate courses.
 Past nominations will be carried over and considered for three years and can be modified during this period.

 *Eligibility: All AEESP members are eligible for this award, except for previous recipients of the award.
 Although open to nomination at any rank, the award is intended primarily to recognize a demonstrated commitment to teaching early in a person's career.
 Therefore, preference is usually given to nominees who are at the Assistant or Associate level and have demonstrated excellence in teaching undergraduate courses.

 Questions may be directed to the chair of the AEESP Awards Committee:

-The AEESP Foundation graciously thanks you for your generous donation towards endowing this award:
+The AEESP Foundation graciously thanks you for your generous donation towards our endowment target of $75,000:

 |2017||Lee Blaney||University of Maryland, Baltimore County|

 |2011||Shannon Bartelt-Hunt||University of Nebraska-Lincoln|